• Skip to primary navigation

 • In a small saucepan bring 75 ml of smooth orange juice and 75 ml water to a boil then stir in the lemon mixture.
 Bring it back up to heat while continuing to stir.
 It will thicken up very quickly and is ready once it coats the back of a spoon.
 Remove the pan from the heat.

 • Stir together 3 egg yolks and 125 grams of sugar in a large bowl then pour the hot lemon mixture into it.
 Continue to stir the mixture straight away to quickly combine then pour back into the saucepan and bring it back to a simmer while it thickens up to a custard consistency.
+It is ready once it coats the back of a spoon and holds a clear line when you run your finger through it.
 Transfer to a bowl to cool down slightly.

 • Spoon into each tart case, leaving room at the top for the meringue.
 Give each base a shake to level everything out.